 12. Prevent wrapping paper from unrolling with toilet paper tubes.

 Wrapping with fabric works especially well for awkwardly shaped items.
-Plus, you can reuse the wrapping!
+Plus, you can reuse the wrapping.
+Head to Joann to pick up seasonal designs for this hack.

 15. Make your own wrapping paper designs with used K-Cups.